This post may contain affiliate links. Please read my disclosure.

 Instructions

 - Heat the oil and flour in a skillet over medium heat, whisking constantly for about 5-10 minutes.
-The roux should be a light brown color.
+The roux should be a golden brown color.

 - Add the onions, green peppers and celery and mix to coat with the roux.